-- i.
-Kitchen counter work minimum area must be 6'-0" for one-bedroom Dwelling Units, 7'-0" for two- and three-bedroom Dwelling Units and 8'-0" for larger Dwelling Units.
-This distance is measured in lineal footage along the front, excluding sink, refrigerator and range. - ii.
-In addition to the minimum work area noted above, Dwelling Units with three or more bedrooms must include a peninsula or island with counter-height stool seating for at least two people or the Dwelling Units must accommodate an eat-in kitchen. - iii.
-A range/oven is required in all Dwelling Units and Efficiency Units.
-All two-bedroom or larger Dwelling Units must have a 30" wide self-cleaning oven.
-All one-bedroom Dwelling Units and Efficiency Units can use a 24" minimum self-cleaning oven.
-Avoid locating the oven at the end of a counter.
-Provide a grease shield behind all ovens or ranges and on

-- abutting partitions.
-The shields must be high-pressure plastic laminate, enameled or stainless steel. - iv.
-Provide a "frost-free" refrigerator with 15" minimum wide counter on the latch side.
-The refrigerator must be a minimum of 14 cu.
-Ft. for one-bedroom Dwelling Units and Efficiency Units.
-Larger Dwelling Units must have a larger refrigerator appropriately sized. - v.
+- 1. Kitchen counter work minimum area must be 6'-0" for one-bedroom Dwelling Units, 7'-0" for two- and three-bedroom Dwelling Units and 8'-0" for larger Dwelling Units.
+This distance is measured in lineal footage along the front, excluding sink, refrigerator, and range. - 2.
+In addition to the minimum work area noted above, Dwelling Units with three or more Bedrooms must include a peninsula or island with counter-height stool seating for at least two people or the Dwelling Units must accommodate an eat-in kitchen. - 3.
+A range/oven is required in all Dwelling Units and Efficiency Units. - (a) All two-Bedroom or larger Dwelling Units must have a 30" wide self-cleaning oven. - (b) All one-Bedroom Dwelling Units and Efficiency Units can use a 24" minimum self-cleaning oven. - (c) Avoid locating the oven at the end of a counter. - (d) Provide a grease shield behind all ovens or ranges and on abutting partitions.
+The shields must be high-pressure plastic laminate, enameled or stainless steel. - 4.
+Provide a "frost-free" refrigerator with 15" minimum wide counter on the latch side. - (a) The refrigerator must be a minimum of 14 cu.
+Ft. for one-bedroom Dwelling Units and Efficiency Units. - (b) Larger Dwelling Units must have a larger refrigerator appropriately sized. - 5.
 Provide hard surface flooring in kitchen.